Why Unstructured Interviews Should Not Be Used And What Pre-hire Tools To Use Instead

 Unlike other types of interviews, unstructured Q & A's give the interviewer the freedom to explore details about the candidate that they think are interesting and relevant.
 However, while they might be favored by hiring managers, dozens of studies have shown that unstructured interviews demonstrate “embarrassingly poor validity” for screening decisions, and make it far easier for interviewers to exercise bias during the talent selection process.

-Unstructured Interviews: More Harm than Good
+Why Unstructured Interviews do More Harm than Good

 While unstructured interviews provide a way for hiring managers to form relationships organically with candidates through conversation, research shows these types of interviews are not a good method of assessing talent, as they are frequently dependent on common interests or chemistry between the candidate and the interviewer.